mlafleur/mlafleur.github.io/_posts/2006-06-05-mushy-kid-story.md

 ---
-Title: Mushy Kid Story
+title: Mushy Kid Story
-Excerpt: ""
+excerpt: ""
-Tags: null
+tags: null
 ---
 Yes, I'm sharing a mushy story about my kids.
 But hey, it has technical content.
 Think of it as a study in youth UI design...